TNO/gLTSdiff/docs/library-overview.md

 GLTSs are parameterized with a type of state properties and a type of transition properties.
 Hence, two combiners are needed, one for the state properties and one for the transition properties.

-A combiner for a certain type of properties indicates which property values may be combined, and if they may be combined, what their combination is.
+A combiner for a certain type of property indicates which property values may be combined, and if they may be combined, what their combination is.
 Different combiners may then be used to customize comparison, and compare the same representation in different ways.
 For instance, one could configure a combiner that allows state acceptance information to match only if the information is the same for both states (they are either both accepting or both non-accepting).
 Their combination would then simply be one of the properties, as only identical properties can then be merged.
-Alternatively, one could configure a combiner that allow states to always be merged, and their merger to be an accepting state if either of the states being merged was accepting.
+Alternatively, one could configure a combiner that allow states to always be merged, and their merge to be an accepting state if either of the states being merged was accepting.
 What is a good combiner for certain properties may depend on the particular use case.

 All combiners extend the abstract `Combiner` base class.